Calculate and Interpret a Forward Disc ...

 $$1.38475-1.3845=0.00025$$

 Among major currencies, the yen stands as an exception.
 Its spot rates are typically quoted to just two decimal places.
-Therefore, the difference between its forward and spot rates is multiplied by 100 to adjust for its two-decimal-place precision.
+Therefore, the difference between its forward and spot rates is multiplied by 100 to adjust to its two-decimal-place precision.

 Forward rate quotes are typically presented as the number of forward points for each specific maturity, which refers to the time interval between the spot settlement and the forward contract settlement.
 Often, these forward points are also termed ‘swap points’ since an FX swap encompasses both a spot and a forward transaction executed simultaneously.